 Worldwide Acclaim

-NASCAR has turned into a household name since its inception, especially with its amazing series of races since the 2000s.
+Over the following decades, NASCAR became a household name, especially with its amazing series of races starting in the 2000s.
 Their NASCAR Cup Series is one of the most famous in the world and they sanction over 1,500 races annually throughout the United States alone.

 It's a great American story to see how this powerhouse of racing came from humble beginnings to grow into one of the biggest and most prestigious racing associations in the world!